 Media Reviews: Books for Kids

-Maggie Gall is the youth services information services specialist at the Southeast Branch of the Columbus Metropolitan Library.
+Laura Nawojchik is a youth services librarian at the Whetstone Branch of the Columbus Metropolitan Library.